 - Buyer’s liability (remaining cost) at end of open-end lease

-A 2009 change to state law increased the documentary service fee from $50 to $150.
+Washington law allows a documentary service fee of $200.
 In order to charge a documentary service fee, the dealer must include a disclosure about the fee in its advertising.
 Absent proper disclosure of the fee in print, radio and television advertisements, a dealer cannot charge a consumer a documentary service fee of any amount.
-A dealer may use in its advertisements the statutory language, “a documentary service fee in an amount up to one hundred and fifty dollars may be added to the sale price or the capitalized cost of a vehicle” or other language that conveys that the documentary is optional and/or negotiable.
+A dealer may use in its advertisements the statutory language, "a documentary service fee in an amount up to $200 may be added to the sale price or the capitalized cost” or other language that conveys that the documentary is optional and/or negotiable.
 Language that infers that the documentary fee is mandatory or required does not satisfy the statute’s requirements.

 If you charge a documentary service fee, you must: